 work by F.W.
 Carter from 1930, the team studied conventional

-two-axle bogies and quickly discovered that, as Jones had suspected,
+two-axle bogies and quickly discovered that, as had been suspected,

 the problem was dynamic instability.
 Out of this work came the